Client: The Scout Association

 This project was won in an international architecture competition, and when complete, will create a new museum and visitor centre for The Scout Association at their headquarters in Gilwell Park.
-The scheme includes an exhibition space, a climate controlled archive store, and a new café and shop.
+The scheme includes an exhibition space, a climate controlled archive store, education centre and a shop.

 Gilwell Park has a rich history and was the first place where Scout Leaders were trained and issued with Baden-Powell’s famous ‘Wood Badge’.
 As well as being the TSA headquarters the site is a Scout Activity Centre and the spiritual home of Scouting worldwide, with regular large ‘jamborees’ and festivals.

 Tate Harmer were a clear winner of the competition.
-They really understood the spirit of the Scouting movement and how this could be brought together in our new museum.”Mark Hislop, Commercial Director at The Scout Association
+They really understood the spirit of the Scouting movement and how this could be brought together in our new museum.”Mark Hislop, Commercial Director, The Scout Association